 And this is a key point.
 Success as a content writer means a lot of self marketing and being a cut above the rest, There are a million, probably more, freelance content writers out there competing for very low paying jobs.
 How are you going to rise above that?

 OK, I’m playing this one down because I am a content writer and I know how challenging and heavily saturated the industry is.
-But if you’re looking to start a business with $500 or less and you have the skills, go for it…
+But if you’re looking to start a business with $500 or less and you have the writing skills, go for it…

 8. WordPress developer